royqh1979/PyEasyGraphics/docs/tutorials/09_transforms.rst

 .. image:: ../images/tutorials/09_flip_v.png

-Reflection agaisn other lines
+Reflection against other lines
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The following program flip the bus again the line passing (0,0) and (500,300).
+The following program flip the bus against the line passing (0,0) and (500,300).
 To clearly see the result, we first draw a non-transformed bus, a mirror line, then draw the flipped bus.

 .. code-block:: python